 We’re meeting weekly (Monday 10:30am PT) via zoom.

 We're hoping to make some demos of various features but could use some help.
-We're coordinating with the Computer History Museum and would like to with the Internet Archive, Fuji Xerox and PARC.
+We're coordinating with the Computer History Museum and would like to with the ACM History group, the Internet Archive, Fuji Xerox and PARC.

-An implementation of the virtual machine (like a port of the microcode that turned the xerox hardware into a lisp machine.)
+An implementation of the virtual machine (like a port of the microcode that turned the Xerox hardware into a lisp machine.)
 The emulator, called maiko, was initially developed at Fuji Xerox for the SunOS/SPARC.
 It was subsequently ported to many different OS and hardware combinations.
-The sources are used to build an emulator binary called lde.

 The Lisp system itself was split into layered parts: